Drug Discovery Using AI: A Complete Guide to Modern AI-Powered Medicine Development

 • Predictive analytics tools

-These technologies allow scientists to process biological data more efficiently and identify promising compounds earlier in the research cycle.
+These tools enable scientists to process biological data efficiently and identify promising drug candidates earlier in the research cycle.

 Why AI-Powered Drug Discovery Matters Today

-Drug discovery using AI matters because it helps address several challenges in modern pharmaceutical research:
+AI helps address several major challenges in pharmaceutical research:

 • Large volumes of biomedical data